 - Annual calendar of Board meetings with standardized topics.

-- Annual performance assessment of the Board of Directors.
+- Performance assessment, by mandate, of the Board of Directors.

 - Website with an Investor Relations section and information on corporate governance.